 Marion is a French jeweller who trained in the traditional Arts and Crafts Ecole Boulle in Paris.
-She draws her inspiration from her surroundings but also from the Japanese aesthetics and the “Wabi-Sabi” philosophy: the beauty of things imperfect, impermanent and incomplete.
+She draws her inspiration from her surroundings but also from the Japanese aesthetics and from the "Wabi-Sabi" philiosophy: the search for beauty in humble simplicity.

 Today, her background as a sculptor in a bronze foundry deeply influences her approach to contemporary art jewellery.
 She has been experimenting with a sculptor’s wax she heats up then twists and stretches to create beautiful striations.
 However the wax cools down so fast that she has no time to think about design so she simply lets her hands follow the natural movements of the wax, allowing the material to express itself to its full potential.